Belles on Their Toes (film): Plot

-After the death of efficiency expert Frank Gilbreth Sr., his widow Dr. Lillian Gilbreth has to raise their eleven children on her own with very little money.
-Declining cousin Leora's proposal to disperse the children among various family members, Dr. Gilbreth sends her offspring to Nantucket, accompanied by longtime family cook and handyman Tom Bracken, while she sets out to complete her late husband's lecture tour.
-Ernestine gets engaged to strapping frat boy Al Lynch.
-(Later, when Al comes for a visit, the rest of the kids, who do not like him, make it appear the entire family is nutty, so he breaks up with Ernestine.
-Ernestine is only briefly heartbroken.)
+After the death of efficiency expert Frank Gilbreth Sr., his widow Dr. Lillian Gilbreth must raise their 12 children on her own with very little money.
+Declining cousin Leora's proposal to disperse the children among various family members, Lillian sends her children to Nantucket, accompanied by longtime family cook and handyman Tom Bracken, while she completes her late husband's lecture tour before returning to the family home in Montclair, New Jersey.

-Dr. Gilbreth returns from an unsuccessful tour, and the family returns to Montclair.
-Anne Gilbreth, the eldest, meets handsome medical doctor Bob Grayson, whom she initially mistakes for a barber.
-The family works hard to make ends meet.
+Anne's daughter Ernestine is engaged to strapping frat boy Al Lynch.
+Her oldest daughter Anne meets handsome doctor Bob Grayson, whom she initially mistakes for a barber.

-Sam Harper, of Harper Electric, comes looking for a couple of men trained by Dr. Gilbreth's late husband.
-Dr. Gilbreth offers to train some specifically for his company, as she and her husband worked as a team, but the chauvenistic Harper is uninterested.
-However, he changes his mind.
-Dr. Gilbreth talks him into sending her six students, instead of two.
-Harper provides four men and persuades two other companies to send a pair each.
+Sam Harper, of Harper Electric, seeks men trained by Lillian's late husband.
+Lillian offers to train some specifically for his company, as she and Frank had worked as a team, but Sam is uninterested before eventually changing his mind.
+Lillian convinces him to allow her to send six students instead of two.
+Sam provides four men and persuades two other companies to send a pair each.
 The school, located in her home, is a success.

-Dr. Gilbreth is invited to give a dinner speech at the Engineers' Club of America in New York City, but when she gets there, she is informed there has been a mistake.
-They did not know L. M. Gilbreth was a woman; women are not allowed inside the club.
-She leaves a copy of her speech anyway, suggesting they have it delivered by a man.
-Driving home, she is so furious she accidentally runs into a parked truck and is hospitalized.
-Anne finds her mother under the care of Dr. Grayson.
-Initially mortified, she and the doctor eventually get engaged.
+Lillian is invited to deliver a dinner speech at the Engineers' Club of America in New York, but when she arrives, she is informed that there has been a mistake.
+The club did not realize that L. M. Gilbreth is a woman, and women are not permitted entry to the club.
+She leaves a copy of her speech, suggesting that a man deliver it.
+Driving home, she is so furious that she accidentally collides with a parked truck and is hospitalized.
+Anne is mortified to find her mother under the care of Dr. Grayson, but she and the doctor are eventually engaged.

-When Dr. Gilbreth tells Harper about the Engineers' Club fiasco, he decides to publicize her achievements, but the family are horrified when he makes them the subjects of a funny newsreel.
-Harper tells them it is all good publicity.
-Dr. Gilbreth is made a professor at Purdue University.
+When Lillian tells Sam about the Engineers' Club fiasco, he publicizes her achievements, but the family is horrified when he makes them the subjects of a comedic newsreel.
+Sam assures them that it is all good publicity.
+Lillian becomes a professor at Purdue University.

-Meanwhile, Grayson becomes annoyed when Anne is reluctant to leave the family (or even tell her mother about their engagement), as she feels she is needed there.
-Dr. Gilbreth figures this out and talks Anne out of this odd notion.
-Anne leaves with Grayson for a position in Detroit.

-That same night, Sam Harper tries repeatedly to talk to Dr. Gilbreth about something, presumably his feelings for her, but they are constantly interrupted.
-Eventually, she lets him know there is no room for anything more in her busy life, and he accepts it.
-The film ends with the university graduation of her youngest child.
+Grayson becomes annoyed when Anne is reluctant to leave the family or tell her mother about the engagement, as she feels that she is needed there.
+However, Lillian talks with Anne and convinces her that she should feel free to wed Grayson, and Anne leaves with him for a position in Detroit.
+That same night, Sam tries repeatedly to converse with Lillian about something, presumably his feelings for her, but they are constantly interrupted.
+She informs him that there is no room for anything more in her busy life, which he accepts.
+Lillian's youngest child graduates from college.